Are Crossed Arms Rude? 8 Secrets Your Body Language Reveals About You

 Body language: Sitting with legs spread

 Driver says when you sit like this you’re marking your territory and exuding dominance.
 “People with power are seen to take up more space,” she says.
-Here are the best ways to build trust with your body language.

 Body language: Sitting cross-legged